Perfect trade Blue Jays must make before 2025 Spring Training

 For Kansas City, this deal provides an upgrade to their outfield, a veteran presence in the clubhouse, and a proven postseason performer.
 If the Royals are serious about competing in the AL Central, acquiring Springer at a discounted price could help their lineup without sacrificing too much talent.

-The Blue Jays have made moves to improve their roster this offseason, but trading George Springer should be their next priority.
-Sending him to Kansas City in exchange for Kris Bubic and Chris Stratton allows Toronto to reallocate resources, strengthen their bullpen, and clear a logjam in the outfield.
+The Blue Jays have made moves to improve their roster this offseason, but trading Springer should be their next priority.
+Sending him to Kansas City in exchange for Bubic and Stratton allows Toronto to reallocate resources, strengthen their bullpen, and clear a logjam in the outfield.

 Springer’s time in Toronto has had its moments, but the reality is that his best years are behind him.
 The Blue Jays must be proactive in improving their roster, and this trade is the perfect way to do it.
 With Spring Training around the corner, this move would help both teams and set the Blue Jays up for a stronger 2025 season.